MohammadAlZaroo/MohammadAlZaroo/README.md

 ---

 ## About Me
----
-A computer Systems Engineer with interest in Hardware Design and Verification
+A computer Systems Engineer with interest in Hardware Design and Verification.
 ---

 ## Skills